prateek-prog/g/README.md

 - `estimation_app.py`: Main Streamlit app that handles file upload, pose detection, and image display.
 - `pose_estimation.py`: Contains the pose detection logic using OpenCV’s deep learning module (`dnn`).
 - `graph_opt.pb`: Pre-trained model file for pose estimation (must be downloaded and placed in the project directory).
-- `stand.jpg`: Demo image used for testing the app when no image is uploaded.
+- `dead.jpg`: Demo image used for testing the app when no image is uploaded.

 ## Contributing

 Feel free to fork this repository and contribute by submitting pull requests.
 All contributions are welcome!

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/sanz2105/Human-pose-estimation-openCV/blob/main/LICENSE) file for details.